 - Santa Fe College

 - University of Florida

 We are a Benefit Corporation That Provides Students With:

 What are Benefit Corporations (B Corps)?
 Watch the video to learn more.

-Our vision is to create an innovative approach through business that educates youth with skills and knowledge needed to solve social, economic, and educational issues through community and educational partnerships.
+Our vision is to create an innovative approach to business that educates and empowers youth with skills and knowledge needed to solve social and economic problems, and influence positive change in their communities and the world.

 What is Immokalee?